What is CSA stand for?

 How much is a bunch?

 Bunch sizes vary depending on the herb, quantity available and part of the season.
 On average each herb bunch retails at $5.
-To help you plan we will indicate approximate size on the herb selection page.
+To help you plan we will indicate approximate size of each on the herb selection page.
+Generally after the first distribution members get the general idea of what constitutes the different size bunches.

 What herbs are offered to the CSA?

-We grow a large variety of herbs for the CSA.
+We grow and wild-harvest a large variety of herbs for the CSA.
+We grow many less common medicinal plants as well as the more common herbs for culinary uses.
+Shares consist of flowers, leaves, stems and roots!
 Nearly all of the herbs listed on our “Herbs We Grow” page are available to the CSA during the season.
-There are some perennials that will not be ready for harvest this year, some we are growing experimentally in small numbers and others that might not be available if the crop fails.
 If you have questions about specific availability, email us.

 What does a sample share look like?